masteruby/masteruby.github.io/weekly-rails/_posts/2014-08-12-how-to-add-user-karma-to-rails-app.md

 title: How to Add User Karma in Rails
 ---

-A week ago you've learnt [how to add voting](/weekly-rails/2014/08/05/how-to-add-voting-to-rails-app.html).
+A week ago you've learned [how to add voting](/weekly-rails/2014/08/05/how-to-add-voting-to-rails-app.html).
 Acts_as_votable is great, but it doesn't provide user karma.
 This time you will learn how to add user karma functionality to your app.

 ## What do you need